CCS Checker AU

 Centrelink does not simply add the lease cost to your income.
 When RFBA is reported, the taxable value is grossed up by the Type 2 factor of 1.8868 before it is included in ATI.

-Example: If your EV benefit has a taxable value of $15,000, the RFBA added to your ATI is $28,302 ($15,000 x 1.8868).
+Example: If your EV benefit has a taxable value of $15,000, the RFBA on your income statement is $28,302 ($15,000 × 1.8868).

 Not all EVs generate a reportable amount.
 If the total taxable value of all your reportable fringe benefits stays below $2,000 for the FBT year, the employer may not report an RFBA at all.
 CCSChecker's EV tool models this threshold.